phonegap/node-phonegap-build-api/README.md

 ### Overview

-`phonegap-build-rest-js` intends to simplfy authentication and requests to the [PhoneGap Build REST API][build-api-docs].
+The intention is to simplfy authentication and requests to the [PhoneGap Build REST API][build-api-docs] for node.js clients.

-The library is a wrapper for [mikeal's][github-mikeal] [request][github-request] library.
-The intention is that the PhoneGap Build REST Client should support all of [requests's][github-request] useful functionality, such as pipes.
+The `phonegap-build-rest-js` library is little more than a convenience wrapper for [mikeal's][github-mikeal] [request][github-request] library.
+You can expect that all of _request's_ functionality are available to the `API` object returned by `client.auth();`.

 ### Authentication